peterhinch/micropython-nano-gui/DRIVERS.md

 Display types (values for `display`):
 `GENERIC` For Adafruit displays.
-`TDISPLAY` For the TTGO T-Display.
+`TDISPLAY` For the TTGO T-Display and Waveshare Pico LCD.

 ### init_spi